namehash/namekit/packages/sdk/README.md

-# NameGuard Client
+# NameGuard SDK

-NameGuard provides methods to inspect and prevent malicious use of ENS names as well as:

-- Confusable grapheme detection
-- International accessibility checks
-- Rendering checks for different fonts
-- ENSIP-15 verification with detailed explanations and auto-suggestions
-- Punycode and DNS hostname compatibility checks
-- Provides a unified rating system for entire names, as well as detailed explanations for each check
+[NameGuard](https://nameguard.io) is designed to inspect and prevent malicious use of Ethereum Name Service (ENS) names.
+It provides a comprehensive set of functionalities to check the normalization status of names, labels, and graphemes, conduct various safety checks on ENS names, and verify the authenticity of ".eth" names in NFTs.

+NameGuard also supports multiple networks including Ethereum Mainnet and testnets.

+## Features

+- **Normalization Status Checks**: Determine if a name, label, or grapheme is normalized, unnormalized, or unknown.
+- **Safety Checks**: Conduct various checks on ENS names for risks like impersonation, typing difficulty, and font support.
+- **ENS Name Verification**: Verify the authenticity of ".eth" names associated with NFTs.
+- **Network-Specific Inspections**: Customize inspections based on different Ethereum networks.

 The `@namehash/nameguard` SDK provides full type-safety when working with the NameGuard API.
-The client is built using `cross-fetch` so it can work in both server and client contexts.

-## Installation
+## Install

+Install NameGuard via npm, yarn or pnpm:

 ```bash
 npm install @namehash/nameguard